 All marketing campaigns are customized to target these specific groups.
 The approach applies to customer service, too.
 Staff at the its customer care centers are subdivided according to the customer segments they serve.

 “One fundamental thing is that we have become cognizant of the customer in all our decision making, across the whole company, “Wanjohi said.

 Immersive research has been important as well.
 Wanjohi recently assigned his staff an exercise in understanding one of their lower income groups, the “mass segment” customer.
 Teams were sent out to buy 4,000 shillings ($40) worth of goods they thought that consumer would buy.
 The same amount of money was given to real customers that his team then followed on their shopping trip.

-Customers are classified and analyzed according to their attitudes and aspirations.
 The results were surprising.
 Instead of spending the bulk of their money on basic food items and Kenyan staples like maize and flour, these shoppers also bought more costly basics like rice, cooking oil, laundry detergent, and toothpaste, in small amounts.

 “The exercise taught us that to understand each segment, we had to experience what it’s like for consumers within that segment,” Wanjohi said.

 The segment the company is most focused on now is Kenya’s 11 million working-age young people.
 They don’t have a lot of buying power now, but as many as 1 million Kenyans between the ages of 15 and 25 are signing up for mobile phone services a year, according to Musau.
 In a few years they will start earning an income.
 Wanjohi says the company expects to see 25% of its growth to come from the youth market over the next few years.

 To appeal to this group of ”high pot students,” or high potential university students, “tweens,” youth as young as 10 years old, or “prudent young,” Safaricom launched a sub-brand called BLAZE in June.